 - Come ready to run and walk!
 Wear cool and comfortable clothing with good running or walking shoes.
 Caps, hats or any head covering is a good idea.

 - Run or Walk within yourself - If you have not been training or exercising, play it safe and do not overdo it on race day.

 - Be powered to exercise!
 Don’t wait until race day to hydrate.
-Be sure to drink 8 oz of water at least 20 minutes before the start of race and re-fuel at the two water stations along the route
+Be sure to drink 8 oz of water at least 20 minutes before the start of race and ensure that you run with extra water.

 Running a 5K race can be a daunting task.
 There are several things that you need to remember to do before, during and after the race that will make the experience much easier.
 The following 6 tips will help you to be prepared for the race, stay focused during the race and finish the race strong.

 Once you have decided to enter a 5K race your next step is to begin practicing.
 Don’t show up the day of the race not having trained your body.
 You could end up with serious injuries.
 Figure out your weak spots while you are training.
 If you find yourself getting tired half way through the race, focus your attention on training a bit harder for that leg.
 Stay true to your workout plan during the race.
 Practicing prior to the big day will prepare you for what's to come.